Home > Pies, Tarts, and Crisps > Gluten Free Mini Apple Pie

 RECIPE NOTES

-• Serving Size – The recipe is easily doubled and baked in a 9-inch pie dish.
+• Serving Size – This is a small batch recipe that can be doubled and baked in a 9-inch pie dish.
+Start checking at 60 minutes.

 • Yield – The 6-inch pie will yield 4 to 6 slices.